KMnP/fashionpedia-api/README.md

 ## Credit

 Both fashionpedia and fashionpediaEval are sub-classes of COCO and COCOeval from PythonAPI for [COCO](https://github.com/cocodataset/cocoapi).
+[LVIS-API](<https://github.com/lvis-dataset/lvis-api>) was also referenced during the development.